-Encroachments are classified as any physical change and/or addition to the right of way, other than Santee Cooper activities, after the initial clearing of a right of way.
+Encroachments are classified as any physical change and/or addition to the right of way, other than Santee Cooper activities, after the initial clearing of a utility right of way.
 Santee Cooper Encroachment Management is responsible for managing the perpetual easements that were acquired for the safe and reliable transmission of electricity to our customers.
-It is essential that these easements remain available for present and future use to ensure that facilities located within transmission easements can be inspected, maintained and operated safely and reliably.
+It is essential that these powerline easements remain available for present and future use to ensure that facilities located within transmission easements can be inspected, maintained and operated safely and reliably.

 No encroachment should be placed within the easement without first consulting with Santee Cooper and obtaining written approval.
-Encroachment Management must review and issue written approval of all changes within the right of way to ensure public safety, employee safety, protect easement rights and meet all federal regulations.
+Encroachment Management must review and issue written approval of all changes within the utility's right of way to ensure public safety, employee safety, protect easement rights and meet all federal regulations.
 Please review Permissible/Non-Permissible Guidelines for permitted and non-permitted encroachments.

 For additional information please submit any questions to EncroachmentRequest@santeecooper.com.

 An easement is a legal document that grants certain rights to the utility in order to maintain, operate and future construct transmission lines.
 These easements are of perpetual nature which means they transfer from owner to owner.
 A copy of your easement may be found at your local county office that records (easement, deeds, etc.) unless property in question is in another county.